20 Surprising Ways to Lose Weight In Your Sleep

 Striking some poses before bed can have a powerful influence on sleep quality because of yoga’s focus on breathing and meditation.
 “Yoga offers a variety of benefits, from increased flexibility and strength to a calmer mind,” says Mark Balfe-Taylor, director of yoga at TruFusion.

 He recommends the Deaf Man’s Pose (shown here).
 “It can calm the nervous system, release the shoulders and neck and, most importantly, allows you to focus inward, block out stress and relax,” he says.

 Make Dinner— then Make Whoopie

 Wanna sleep better and lose more weight?
 Have more sex.
 A new study published in the Journal of Sexual Medicine shows that for every extra hour of sleep women got, their sexual desire increased accordingly.
-And a separate study showed that the more sex you get, the better you sleep, and the more weight you lose.
+And separate research by Adelaide sleep researcher Dr. Michele Lastella showed that the more sex you get, the better you sleep, and the more weight you lose.